Neale Daniher

-Neale Francis Daniher (born 15 February 1961) is a former Australian rules footballer who played with the Essendon Football Club in the Australian Football League (AFL).
-He was later the coach of the Melbourne Football Club between 1998 and 2007, and also held coaching positions with Essendon, Fremantle and West Coast.
-His brothers, Terry, Anthony and Chris, also played for Essendon.
+Neale Francis Daniher (15 February 1961 – 25 May 2026) was an Australian rules footballer who played with the Essendon Football Club in the Victorian Football League (VFL) / Australian Football League (AFL).
+He was later the coach of the Melbourne Football Club between 1998 and 2007 and also held coaching positions with Essendon, Fremantle and West Coast.
+His brothers Terry, Anthony and Chris also played for Essendon.

-Daniher was diagnosed with motor neurone disease (MND) in 2013 and is now known as a prominent campaigner for medical research concerning the disease.
-His advocacy resulted in him being named the 2025 Australian of the Year.
+Daniher was diagnosed with motor neurone disease (MND) in 2013 and became a prominent campaigner for medical research and care for those living with the disease, co-founding the FightMND charity.
+His unrelenting advocacy resulted in numerous honours, including his appointment as an Officer of the Order of Australia (AO) and being named the 2019 Victorian of the Year and the 2025 Australian of the Year.

-Early life and childhood
+Early life

-Daniher was born the third of eleven children of James "Jim" Daniher and Edna Daniher (née Erwin) on 15 February 1961 at West Wyalong Base Hospital.
-He grew up in a Catholic family and attended St Joseph's Catholic School, Ungarie for his primary education before going to St Patrick's College in Goulburn and later Assumption College, Kilmore, where he finished Year 12.
-While at Assumption he captained the firsts football and cricket sides.
-He then went to the Royal Melbourne Institute of Technology University (RMIT), where he learned about the emerging technology of the 1980s such as computers, obtaining a computer science degree.
-While studying at RMIT he resided at Newman College.
+Daniher was born the third of eleven children to James "Jim" and Edna Daniher (née Erwin) on 15 February 1961 at West Wyalong Base Hospital.
+He grew up in a Catholic family and attended St Joseph's Catholic School, Ungarie, for his primary education before going to St Patrick's College in Goulburn, and later Assumption College, Kilmore, where he finished Year 12.
+While at Assumption, he captained both the firsts football and cricket sides.
+He then went to RMIT University (Royal Melbourne Institute of Technology), where he learned about the emerging computer technology of the 1980s, obtaining a computer science degree.

-It was during his childhood that Daniher showed his love for sport, namely Australian rules football, playing in the Northern Riverina Football League (NRFL) on Saturdays while playing rugby league at school carnivals.
-During his time in the NRFL he won several best and fairest awards before going to college, where he played both Australian rules football and rugby union.
-In 1978 both the South Melbourne and Essendon football clubs approached Daniher as a player.
-After a legal battle between the two clubs, Essendon won the right to recruit Daniher as South Melbourne had signed a contract which said that Essendon had this right due to South Melbourne trading Terry Daniher to Essendon in exchange for Neville Fields.
+He grew up playing in the Northern Riverina Football League (NRFL).
+In 1978, both the South Melbourne and Essendon football clubs approached Daniher.
+Following a legal dispute between the clubs, Essendon won the right to recruit him.
+South Melbourne had previously signed a contract granting Essendon this option, stemming from the trade of his brother Terry to Essendon in exchange for Neville Fields.

-VFL/AFL playing career
+Playing career

 Essendon

 From 1979 to 1990, Daniher played for Essendon in the VFL/AFL.
-After playing 66 games in the first three years, injuries restricted him to only another 16 games in next ten seasons.
-A total of 82 games due to several knee injuries.
-He was appointed captain in 1982 but never led the side due to injury.
+His playing career was severely hampered by injury; he underwent three knee reconstructions on his right knee and was restricted to just 82 games over an 11-year period.
+He was appointed captain in 1982 but never led the side due to his injuries.

-On 1 September 1990 Daniher, alongside his three brothers, made history when they became the first quartet of brothers to play for the same team in a single VFL/AFL game.
+On 1 September 1990, Daniher and his three brothers made history by becoming the first and only quartet of brothers to play for the same team in a single VFL/AFL game.

-In the same year, the brothers also played together on 22 May 1990 in a State of Origin match for New South Wales versus Victoria.
+On 22 May 1990, the brothers also played together in a State of Origin match for New South Wales against Victoria.

-Daniher retired at the end of the 1990 season but then played for Werribee in the Victorian Football Association in 1991.
+Daniher retired from the AFL at the end of the 1990 season, but he subsequently played for the Werribee Football Club in the Victorian Football Association (VFA) in 1991.